New or used?

 On to the day-to-day costs.
 These are the things that will see you dipping into your bank account as the owner of your new car:

 This could be one of the biggest expenses.
 The cost of cover can vary wildly and is based on factors such as the type of car, your age and occupation, where you live and how much you plan to use the vehicle.
 Use a price-comparison website to check likely insurance prices before you buy.
 Adding extra drivers to your policy – especially learners or young people – can push costs up considerably.

 Fuel efficiency is very important, and a number of websites let you check how many miles you'll get per gallon – use that information to work out how much you're likely to spend filling up.
 Simply do a search in your internet browser for "check fuel efficiency".

 The amount of vehicle excise duty (VED) you'll pay depends on your vehicle's CO² emissions.
 The seller should be able to tell you what tax band your vehicle falls in, and you can check annual rates on this UK Government website.
 You can now pay tax through monthly direct debit to help spread costs.

-This is optional, but it can provide peace of mind on longer trips.
-Again, use a price-comparison service to check likely prices based on the extent of cover you want.
+Optional, but it can provide peace of mind on longer trips.
+Use a price-comparison service to check likely prices based on the extent of cover you want.

-If you are borrowing money to buy your car, include your expected monthly repayments in your running costs as well.
+If you're borrowing money to buy your car, include your expected monthly repayments in your running costs as well.

-With HP, at the end of the period you become the legal owner of the car.
+You'll pay a monthly figure each month.
+With HP, at the end of the period you become the legal car owner.

-With both options, you don't own the car until the final payment and/or lump sum payment is made – so if you miss any repayments, you could lose the vehicle.
+With both options, you don't own the car until you make the final payment and/or lump sum payment - so if you miss repayments, you could lose the vehicle.